-Introducing our latest Ancyloceras Heteromorph Ammonite from North Africa, one of a kind and a beautiful presentation for interiors and especially for this ammonoidia genus type.
+Introducing our latest Ancyloceras Heteromorph Ammonite from North Africa, one of a kind and a beautiful presentation for interiors and especially for this ammonoid genus type.

-These fossils come out of the Cretaceous and Jurassic strata which penetrates the Atlas Ranges.
-As difficult as the extraction extraction process is, the effort is more than worth it, when you see the finished product, you're able to see the calibre of these fine specimens, even we get excited to have them on display in our 'Studio-Lab' and later our Galleries.
+As difficult as the extraction process is, the effort is more than worth it, when you see the finished product, you're able to see the calibre of these fine specimens, even we get excited to have them on display in our 'Studio-Lab' and later our Galleries.

-The inclusion of the nautilus in the commune group is also exceptional for it's size, accompanying the Ancyloceras heteromorph.
+The inclusion of the nautilus in the commune group is also exceptional for its size, accompanying the Ancyloceras.
 The wide Nautilus aperture displays very well, amplifying the aesthetically dramatic effect, and if you're a lover of the Nautilus, which is a big trend here at The Fossil Store.
 We hope you'll love this latest inclusion to our Ammoniodea section under Fossils.